YuMoskalenko/-floodshape_Kakhovka2023/README.md

-# floodshape_Kakhovka2023
-**Shapefiles with the outline of maximum water spread resulting from the catastrophic release of the Kakhovka Reservoir after the destruction of the Kakhovka Hydroelectric Power Plant by Russian occupying forces.**
+# Shapefiles with the outline of maximum water spread resulting from the catastrophic release of the Kakhovka Reservoir after the destruction of the Kakhovka Hydroelectric Power Plant by Russian occupying forces

 The map is based on remote sensing data from Sentinel-2A (processing level L2A) dated June 8, 2023, and Landsat-9 (Collection 2 Level-2) dated June 9, 2023.